typesafehub/sbt-conductr/README.md

 #### Set custom scheduling paramters

-We recommend to specify custom scheduling parameters for each application in your `build.sbt`:
+If the above parameters are inappropriate then we recommend custom scheduling parameters in your `build.sbt` e.g.:

 ```scala
 javaOptions in Universal := Seq(